 Chinese New Year in 30 stunning images

 For observers of the lunar calendar, the new year marks a point of growth, a chance to reset, and renewed hope for a prosperous future.
-The tradition of celebrating Chinese New Year is believed to have begun during the Shang Dynasty as a spring carnival that welcomed the season and paid tribute to the gods and ancestors.
+The tradition of celebrating the Chinese New Year is believed to have begun during the Shang dynasty as a spring carnival that welcomed the season and paid tribute to the gods and ancestors.
 Since then, the holiday has developed robust traditions that include special foods, vibrant performances, and firework shows.
-While some customs have become synonymous with the celebration of Chinese New Year, such as red decorations and the famous lantern festival, others focus on the unique traditions of the individual locales and cultures.
+While some customs have become synonymous with the celebration of the Chinese New Year, such as red decorations and the famous lantern festival, others focus on the unique traditions of the individual locales and cultures.
 Though these customs can vary by region, the spirit of hope and good fortune unites all cultures that celebrate the Lunar New Year.

 You may also like: Origin stories behind 30 holidays